 People of the present say you should practice what is easy to practice.
 These words are quite mistaken.
 They are not at all in accord with the buddha way.
 If this alone is what you regard as practice, then even lying down will be wearisome.
 If you find one thing wearisome, you will find everything wearisome.
 It is obvious that people who are fond of easy practices are not capable of the way. (pg.
 37, translation by Kazuaki Tanahashi)

 Dogen makes a good point that if you find something wearisome, you’re not going to do it.
 You’ll just makes excuses and procrastinate.
-We have done this in our lives.
+We have all done this in our lives, though, am I right?

 It is better to examine one’s own preparedness!…After making the resolution, they [such Buddhists] want to be enlightened suddenly and want to become buddhas immediately.
 Without examining themselves and their own resolve, they think that such and such is the great teaching that will enable them to become a buddha easily.
 This can be compared to wanting to become a leader and deciding to run for president without first pausing to examine one’s academic record and experience. (pg.
 346)